zangue/yoda-player/README.md

 This software is being made available under the terms of the MIT license.
 Please refer to the LICENSE.md file within this directory.

+This software is greatly inspired by the Shaka Player architecture and borrow small code snippets from the project.
+The Shaka Player is subject to the terms of the Apache-2.0 license.